M0 semantics freeze: complete enough for core work

 retry-aware history interpretation and release-blocking invariants for duplicate execution,

-stale successful reads, double allocation, and early reuse
+stale successful reads, double allocation, early reuse, and stale-holder acceptance

 Host-side Jepsen harness slice: